 Family Wealth Planning: How to Be Prepared – PillarWM

-Generations who are uncertain about their economic future often rely on the wealth of their family to sustain their lifestyle.
+The generations that are uncertain about their economic future often rely on family wealth to sustain their lifestyle.
 High net worth families tend to build generational family wealth by creating structures such as foundations or trusts to help transition the family’s wealth or shares to the next generation.
-Family wealth planning effectively ensures that your family is equipped to preserve and grow their inherited finances, while managing major family expenses.
+Family wealth planning effectively ensures that your family is equipped to preserve and grow their inherited wealth while managing major family expenses.

-Succession planning, asset allocation, estate tax management and wealth management can require an experienced financial advisor to start productive conversations to help your financial desires align with those of your family.
+Succession planning, asset allocation, estate tax management, retirement planning, and wealth management can require an experienced financial advisor to start productive conversations to help your financial desires align with those of your family.
 Financial advisors at Pillar Wealth Management are skilled in helping clients with $5 million to $500 million in liquid investment assets.
 You can schedule a free consultation with us to get started on preserving your family’s wealth.
 Having the assurance that your family’s financial future is secure can feel incredibly rewarding.

 Table of Contents

 Accumulating, managing, and preserving long-term financial wealth for your family in the present and for the future is known as family wealth planning.
 An effective family wealth planning aims to align your financial goals with your family’s best interest.
 Your individual value and your family’s collective value influence how you set and plan for long-term objectives.
 Communicating and making these decisions together by engaging in open dialogue can help each of you comprehend the role and meaningfulness of wealth for a sustainable legacy.

 Reaching out to an expert for advice can help you implement an effective plan for yourself and your loved ones.
 In particular, if you have high-value assets of over $10 million in liquid investments, you need your family’s finances to be in the right hands.
 Our exclusive free guide can direct you towards selecting a reliable financial advisor.